swallowcamel/nancywiki/Container-Support.md

 ## Ninject

-First, download the Nancy.Bootstrappers.Ninject package.
+First, install the [Nancy.Bootstrappers.Ninject](http://nuget.org/packages/Nancy.Bootstrappers.Ninject) package.
 Then, make your custom bootstrapper inherit from `NinjectNancyBootstrapper` instead of `DefaultNancyBootstrapper`.
 And finally, override the `ConfigureRequestContainer` method, and bind your dependencies.

     public class Bootstrapper : NinjectNancyBootstrapper
     {